 The maximum image size is limited to 1.44MB.
-For larger image please refer to next section.
+For larger image please see section 6.3.2.

 Click "Upload" button to upload the chosen image file into the KVM IP Console Module's onboard memory.
-This image file is kept in the onboard memory of the KVM IP Console Module until the end of the current session, as user logged out, or initiated a reboot of the KVM IP Console Module.
+This image file is kept in the onboard memory of the KVM IP Console Module until the end of the current session, as you logged out, or initiated a reboot of the KVM IP Console Module.

-5.3.2 CD-ROM Image
+6.3.2 CD-ROM Image